iExecBlockchainComputing/iexec-doc/poco-else.rst

 When orders are matched, a deal is recorded by the IexecClerk which details the parameters of the task.
 If a consensus on a result is achieved within a given timeframe then the task is considered successfull.
 On the other hand, if no consensus is reached the the execution if considered a failure.
 The duration of the consensus timer is a balance between the quality of service offered to the requester (short timer) and the margin available for the scheduler and the worker to achieve consensus (and go through the reveal process).

-The maximum duration of a task is govern by the category the task fit in.
+The maximum duration of a task is governed by its category.
 While the consensus duration can obviously not be shorter than the task runtime a significant margin is required for the scheduler to do its job correctly.
 Multiple workers are likely to contribute and extra time must be planed for the revealing and finalization steps.

 The consensus timer starts when the deal is recorded by the IexecClerk.
-Once this timer is over, and if no consensus was finalized, the task is considered a failure and the requester can claim a failled consensus to get a refund.
+Once this timer is over, and if no consensus was finalized, the task is considered a failure and the requester can claim a failed consensus to get a refund.
 In the v3-alpha version, this timer lasts for 10 times wathever the category runtime is.

 In addition to the consensus timer, a contribution timer is started.
 This timer limits the timeframe for worker to contribute to ensure the enough time is left for the reveal and finalize phases.
 In the v3-alpha version, this timer lasts for 7 times wathever the category runtime is.